 The Atomic Bombshells perform J’Adore, “a burlesque, drag, and dance spectacular that celebrates romance with good humor, style, and a healthy dose of dazzle” at The Triple Door, 216 Union St. in Seattle.
-[Must be age 17+, or age 21+ beginning 8 p.m.]
+[Must be age 17+, or age 21+ for 9 p.m. shows]

 Bicycling Magazine called the 33-mile Chilly Hilly one of four classic American rides.
 Take your bike on the ferry, hit the hills of Bainbridge Island, and then buy a hot meal at the finish line.
-The starting point is either on the island or at Colman Ferry Dock, 801 Alaskan Way in Seattle.
+Start either on the island or at Colman Ferry Dock, 801 Alaskan Way in Seattle.

-Seattle Boat Show has 1000 boats and watercraft on display plus 230 boating seminars at Lumen Field, with a free shuttle to boats in the water at Bell Harbor Marina (until 5 p.m.).
+Seattle Boat Show has 1000 boats and watercraft on display plus 100 boating seminars at Lumen Field, with a free shuttle to boats in the water at Bell Harbor Marina (until 5 p.m.).
 Children age 17 and younger are free.
 Dogs on Deck is Thursday.

 See hundreds of new recreational vehicles and accessories at the Seattle RV Show, which also has seminars, a children’s treasure hunt, and a beer & wine area at Lumen Field Event Center, 800 Occidental Ave.
 S in Seattle.

-Valentine’s Day Comedy in Ballard is a live stand-up comedy show starring “two of the greatest female comedians in Seattle” in the outdoor beer garden at Bickersons Brewhouse [formerly Peddler Brewing], 1514 NW Leary Way in Seattle for age 21+.
+Valentine’s Day Comedy in Ballard stars a popular stand-up comedian from Dallas who is “deadpan, hilarious, and wise beyond his years” in the outdoor beer garden at Bickersons Brewhouse, 1514 NW Leary Way in Seattle for age 21+.

-The public is invited to celebrate Chinese culture and the Lunar New Year with students at the Lunar New Year Gala, which has food for sale, workshops, prizes, and a mix of traditional and modern performances.
-Some events are online, and others are on the lawn outside Husky Union Building (HUB), 4001 E Stevens Way NE in Seattle.
+The public is invited to celebrate Chinese culture and the Lunar New Year with students at the Lunar New Year Gala, which promises “amazing performances at 7 p.m., activities, food, and even raffles” on the University of Washington campus at Kane Hall, 4069 Spokane Lane in Seattle.